graph-guard/gqt/test/error/semantic/types/eq_num_bool.md

 ```

 ```
-1:14: can't compare number and boolean
+1:14: can't compare Int and Boolean
 ```